LamekaRjeggr/SatoshiVoting/README.md

 ### Problem
-There is no method to allow our voice to be heard in a collective, coherant, verifiable, secure and easily accessible way.
+There is no method available to ensure our voices are heard in a unified, verifiable, secure, and easily accessible manner.

 ### Purpose
 The search for a verifiable, trustless, transparent, incurruptable and free method for voting from any device.